Skip to content

 What happens after a pull request has been created

-Everyday weekdays, we assign the pull request to an Area (team) which is responsible for the specific part of the Shopware software.
+Everyday weekdays, we assign the pull request to a Domain (team) which is responsible for the specific part of the Shopware software.
 The Area will then review your pull request and decide what to do next.
-The Area can either accept your pull request, decline it, or ask you to update it with more information or changes.
+The team can either accept your pull request, decline it, or ask you to update it with more information or changes.

 Why a pull request gets declined